UniFormal/uniformal.github.io/doc/setup/index.md

 MMT targets `Java 8` (both `OpenJDK` and `OracleJDK` are supported), and preliminary support for `Java 9` exists. `Java 11` works as well. `Java 7` is no longer officially supported.

-### 2) Install jEdit (if you haven't already)
+### 2) Install an IDE (jEdit or IntelliJ IDEA, if you haven't already)

+This step is optional but highly recommended if you want to write or view MMT files.
+If you just want to sample MMT, you should definitely do it with an IDE.

+#### 1. jEdit

 [jEdit](http://jedit.org/) is a Java-based text editor.
 MMT includes a jEdit plugin, which turns jEdit into an IDE for MMT.
-This step is optional but highly recommended if you want to write or view MMT files.
-If you just want to sample MMT, you should definitely do it with jEdit.

 Concretely:

 * Download and install jEdit.
 * Run jEdit once and close it again.
   (That allows MMT to automatically find the jEdit installation and configure it to work with MMT.)

+#### 2. IntelliJ IDEA

+[IntelliJ IDEA](https://www.jetbrains.com/idea/) is a Java-based multi-purpose IDE.
+The official IntelliJ Plugin repository (accessible from within the IDE under File -> Settings -> Plugins -> Marketplace) includes an MMT Plugin, which can be installed directly from within the Marketplace.
+The IntelliJ MMT-Plugin is documented [here](https://github.com/UniFormal/IntelliJ-MMT/blob/master/README.md).

 ### 3) Install Git